arcaicandy/PiQRAP/documentation/build-instructions.md

 ### 2\.
 First Boot

 Put your newly imaged SD-Card in your Raspberry Pi and power it up.
 You should get the desktop displayed on your monitor.
-The desktop has a wizard that will talk you through connecting your Pi to your Wifi.
+The desktop has a wizard that will talk you through connecting your Pi to your Wi-Fi.
 Follow it all the way through, let it update software and then restart.

 ### 3\.
 Enable Camera Support